majumderS/interwikipage_main_link_scraper/README.md

 wiki page which normally on clicking opens up a wiki page.
 But my code will help the user to list all the official homepage links.

 feel free to use your own wiki page links to scrape relevant links.
+BI_Tables.xlsx is the fetched data. have a look to get an idea.